 The Lower Belt Prescription by Vinicius “Trator” Ferreria

 In the series, Ferreira focuses on the leg lasso guard and the sit-up guard.
 While the former is a bit advanced, the latter is definitely in white belt territory.
 The trick is that he not only provides information on working with both guards but also how to deal with them.
 His passing of more complex guards is impressively put together so that anyone can understand the basic principles.
-Look at it as an investment – you’re learning how to deal with the more complex guards at white belt so that you’ll know how to use them when you’re a blue belt.
+Look at it as an investment – you’re learning how to deal with the more complex guards at the beginning of your Jiu-Jitsu journey so that you’ll know how to use them when you’re a blue belt.

 Old School Efficient BJJ by Chris Haueter

-Haueter has a self-defense thread running through all the moves he demonstrates, staying true to his old school Jiu-Jitsu background.
+Haueter has a self-defense thread running through all the moves he demonstrates, staying true to his old-school Jiu-Jitsu background.
 The obligatory closed guard is present yet again, albeit this time from a different perspective.
-Chris demonstrates only the basic attacks every white belt should know, like the armbar and cross collar choke.
-For those that think the cross collar choke is waste of time, I’ll refer you to Roger Gracie‘s success with it.
+Chris demonstrates only the basic attacks every white belt should know, like the armbar and cross-collar choke.
+For those that think the cross-collar choke is a waste of time, I’ll refer you to Roger Gracie‘s success with it.
 Point made.
-Apart from working form the guard, Chris Haueter demonstrates how to destroy it and various open guards in his passing instructional.
+Apart from working from the guard, Chris Haueter demonstrates how to destroy it and various open guards in his passing instructional.
 Staying with the flow, he then reveals crucial secrets on how to dominate side control.
 Keeping side control is one of the crucial things a white belt has to learn and Haueter’s strategies are all you need to do so.

 Pure Jiu-Jitsu by Luis Heredia

 Luis Heredia is one of the pioneers of BJJ and an Helio Gracie student.
 That tells you all you need to know about his pedigree.
-Heredia still favors the old school style of BJJ that Helio thaught and his DVD reflect that. it’s a very strong contender for the best DVD for white belts that there is!
+Heredia still favors the old-school style of BJJ that Helio taught and his DVD reflect that. it’s a very strong contender for the best DVD for white belts that there is!

 High-Level Fundamentals by Gregor Gracie

-No quest for the best DVD fro white belts would be complete without a representative from the Gracie family.
-Gregor Gracie is an accomplished grappling competitor and Renzo Gracie black belt.
+No quest for the best DVD for white belts would be complete without a representative from the Gracie family.
+Gregor Gracie is an accomplished grappling competitor and Renzo Gracie’s black belt.
 His material is all about the very basics of BJJ.
-Guard passing, armbar details, choke mechanics and powerful sweeps are all in there.
+Guard passing, armbar details, choke mechanics, and powerful sweeps are all in there.
 Not just that, but Gracie explains each and every one of them in a very detailed and precise manner.
 It’s one DVD set that you simply can not miss out on!